mui/mui-x/docs/data/data-grid/column-pinning/column-pinning.md

 :::

 :::warning
-You may encounter issues if the sum of the widths of the pinned columns is larger than the width of the grid.
+You may encounter issues if the sum of the widths of the pinned columns is larger than the width of the data grid.
-Make sure that the grid can accommodate properly, at least, these columns.
+Make sure that the data grid can accommodate properly, at least, these columns.
 :::

 ## Controlling the pinned columns